drizzleco/twitter-blast/README.md

     hello world

     Are you sure you want to send this? [y/n]: y
-    Dry run is not set.
-Are you sure you want to initiate the mass DM?? [y/n]: y

-    Sending message to 50 followers
+    Dry run is ON.
+Messages are not actually being sent.
+Phew.
+Add the --real flag to send DMs Sending message to 50 followers
-    Sending DM to EgoAthleticse_7
+    Sending DM to EgoAthletics
     |██████████████████████████████████████████████████| 100.0% Sent
     ```